khushi05sharma/Personal-Portfolio/README.md

 - Click **Say Hi!**, or use the contact form to reach out
 - View live demos or GitHub links for each project
 - Navigate through sections for a tailored glimpse into my skills and screen presence

 ---

-## Future Enhancements 🌱

-- Add a blog or journal to share learning experiences
-- Introduce light/dark theme toggle
-- Enhance micro-interactions for increased engagement
-- Transition to a React-based version with improved scalability

----